 RECS Energy Certificate Association members

 Our members make an important and valuable contribution to the RECS community.
 In turn, they receive support from RECS International in a number of ways.

-Interested parties can either fill in the membership application form and send it to email@example.com or request more information from the join us section of this website.
+Interested parties can either fill in the Application form Membership 2021 and send it to email@example.com or request more information from the join us section of this website.
 All the benefits of RECS International membership can be secured for a modest annual fee.
 RECS International is a not for profit foundation and we rely on the support and contributions of our members.

 A full list of all our members is available here.

 If your organisation is interested in becoming a RECS Energy Certificate Association member, please contact the secretariat at firstname.lastname@example.org

 Other stakeholders and partners

 Through its work to create robust energy attribute certificate (EAC) systems, the RECS Energy Certificate Association secretariat works closely with legislators, policy-makers, regulators, system operators, and market players throughout Europe.
 By sharing knowledge and updates, these stakeholders and RECS Energy Certificate Association each benefit from mutual support in reaching our common goals.
 Below is a list of organizations with whom the secretariat works closely.

 The Association of Issuing Bodies (AIB)

 The AIB is the leading enabler of international EAC systems in Europe and offers a standardized system for using Guarantees of Origin: the European Energy Certificate System (EECS).
 Members of the AIB are issuing entities within their respective jurisdictional areas (most commonly national boundaries). and they adhere to the EECS standard.

 RECS Energy Certificate Association works closely with the AIB on strengthening and harmonizing the continuously evolving national EAC systems in the EU and EEA.
 While RECS and the Association of Issuing Bodies have no formal cooperation and are two individual and separate organizations, there are shared goals when working to implement and develop EECS systems.
 The AIB and its members aim to implement European energy directives (such as the Renewable Energy Directive, the Internal Market for Energy Directive, and the regulation on the internal market for electricity in a trustworthy, reliable, and cost-effective manner.